MathPeople/MathPeople.github.io/readmes/fileFormat.md

 </arithmeticQuestion>
 ```

-This is the structure used by this site, although the file reader actually isn't too strict about node structure.
-For example, the solution could be listed before the problem, or the problem can even be a child of the solution.
-There could even be more elements than just `problem` and `solution` and it will still compile.
-The editor can tell the id because that is the nodeName of the root node.
+This is the structure used by this site, although at this point the file reader actually isn't too strict about node structure.
+The editor can tell the problem's id because that is the nodeName of the root node.
 To find the problem it searches for a node with nodeName `problem` and then reads the `tex` attribute for the tex of the problem.
 The process is similar for the solution.
 This file would compile just as well:

 ```
 <arithmeticQuestion>